MagmaDNN/magmadnn/docs/contributing.md

 If a file contains a class, then the filename should be the same as the classname.
 For example, the class `foo` should reside in files `foo.h` and `foo.cpp`.

 ### Operations
 Operations must be defined in `include/compute` and implemented in `src/compute`.
 Each operation should reside in its own folder.
-The operation class and filenames should be postfixed by `_op` (i.e. `matmul_op.cpp`).
+The operation class and filenames should be postfixed by `Op` (i.e. `matmulop.cpp`).
 All operations should lie in the `skepsi::op` namespace.
 For more information on creating operations [see here](https://github.com/Dando18/skepsi/blob/master/include/compute/README.md).

 ## Pull Requests
 ----------------